KumaranKamalanathan/EdgeDbg/README.md

     EdgeDbg.exe <url> path\to\debugger.exe [debugger arguments]

-Note: You can use `@MicrosoftEdge@`, `@MicrosoftEdgeCP@`, `@browser_broker@`, and `@RuntimeBroker@` in the debugger arguments; they will be replaced by the decimal process id of these processes.
+Note: You can use `@MicrosoftEdge@`, `@MicrosoftEdgeCP@`, `@browser_broker@`, , `@RuntimeBroker@`, and `@ApplicationFrameHost@` in the debugger arguments;
+these will be replaced by the decimal process id of these processes.
 You can also use `@ProcessIds@`, which will be replaced by the process ids of all four of these processes, separated by commas.

 EdgeDbg will terminate any running instances of Microsoft Edge prior to starting the application.
-This means terminating all accessible processes that have loaded the `MicrosoftEdge.exe`, `MicrosoftEdgeCP.exe`, `browser_broker.exe`, or `RuntimeBroker.exe` executables.
+This means terminating all accessible processes that have loaded the `MicrosoftEdge.exe`, `MicrosoftEdgeCP.exe`, `browser_broker.exe`, `RuntimeBroker.exe`, or `ApplicationFrameHost.exe` executables.

 Example
 -------